Responding to the needs of local businesses and sustaining and growing land based education across Greater Lincolnshire

-Ursula Lidbetter, Chair of the Greater Lincolnshire LEP
+Ursula Lidbetter, Former Chair of the Greater Lincolnshire LEP

 This project has successfully completed.
 Growth Deal funding enabled construction of the second phase of the Bishop Burton Riseholme College development at the Lincolnshire Showground, ensuring that land-based education is sustained across Greater Lincolnshire, responding to the requirements of key local sectors.

 The expansion includes 1,836sqm of new educational floorspace, including the provision of a centre for food and agri-food science; health and nutrition; animal behaviour; sports and health science; and an all-weather multi-sport test track.

 The Food and Agri-food Science Centre provides a platform for the development of the technologies, skills and knowledge, which are needed to make farming practices more sustainable and minimise the impact on the environment.

 At the Health and Nutrition Centre, state of the art food processing facilities are featured including baking equipment; meat and poultry processing; dairy production equipment; sensory analysis unit, and food micro- biology laboratory.

 The existing outdated facilities have been replaced at the new Animal Behaviour Centre and this includes an indoor open-plan space, which can be sub-divided to facilitate project work on specific animal species.

 The Sports and Health Science Centre provides the essential link between the development of health and fitness and the new programmes in Agriculture, Food Science and Human Nutrition.